Search

 Additionally, those higher inflation expectations, and the way that they are outpacing real rates, is particularly insightful as well.
 The sluggishness of real interest rates to adjust higher suggests that financial conditions remain relatively loose.
 The juxtaposition between surging inflation and accommodative financial conditions implies more runway for the Federal Reserve to tighten policy, by both raising rates and quantitative tightening.

 The bond market has more insights to share than yield alone.
-Real rates and inflation expectations are additional key measures that we are watching for signs that inflation is nearing a peak, helping us skate to where the puck is going to be and shift portfolios accordingly, so that when the data are finally released, your fixed income positioning is already right where is ought to be.
+Real rates and inflation expectations are additional key measures that we are watching for signs that inflation is nearing a peak, helping us skate to where the puck is going to be and shift portfolios accordingly, so that when the data are finally released, your fixed income positioning is already right where it ought to be.

 This material contains the opinions of Manning & Napier Advisors, LLC, which are subject to change based on evolving market and economic conditions.
 This material has been distributed for informational purposes only and should not be considered as investment advice or a recommendation of any particular security, strategy, or investment product.